-Binding: Dissertations should be soft-bound.
+Binding: Dissertations should be securely held together.
 Expensive binding is not necessary.
+The Social Sciences Library and some colleges provide facilities to soft-bind your dissertation.

 Certificate: A certificate, a copy of which you will also receive from the Human Sciences office, must be enclosed with your dissertation, indicating that the dissertation is all your own work and has not been submitted for any other degree.